-(in pairs or threes)
+(in groups of four)

 Present what you've come up with to each other.

 See how that interaction can help (a) generate questions; and (b) brainstorm possible areas of significance.
 Ask each other what might be interesting about your respective ideas.
 What sorts of questions would you have?